morecraf/AzureTable-LiteClient/README.md

 var items = await table.FindAsync<Person>(filter:myFilter);

-//get by timestamp (WHERE Timestamp < now) string myFilter = string.Format("Timestamp lt datetime'{0}'", DateTime.UtcNow.ToString("o", CultureInfo.InvariantCulture));
+//get by timestamp (WHERE Timestamp < now)

+string myFilter = string.Format("Timestamp lt datetime'{0}'", DateTime.UtcNow.ToString("o", CultureInfo.InvariantCulture));

 var items = await table.FindAsync<Person>(filter:myFilter);

 ```

 The query syntax is based on the REST API, more info about the syntax can be found [here](https://msdn.microsoft.com/en-us/library/azure/dd894031.aspx).
+The filter string should NOT be URL encoded, the library encodes it for you.